+We Authenticate The Internet

-RADIUS - UDP VS TCP
+RADIUS - UDP vs TCP

-Document 2024-10-15A
+Document 20 Prepared by A Date 20

-Prepared by Alan DeKok, CEO
+2024-10-15A Alan DeKok, CEO 2024-10-15

-Date 2024-10-15
+DISCLAIMER

-DISCLAIMER The information in this document is confidential.
+The information in this document is confidential, and is Copyright © 2024 InkBridge Networks.
+All Rights Reserved.

 The information in this document are based on the current knowledge of InkBridge Networks.
 We reserve the right to withdraw or change the contents of this document at any time.
 We accept no responsibility should any damages be caused to a person, persons, device, devices, or organization as a result of the use that is made of information provided in, or taken from, this documentation or as a result of reliance on the information in this documentation.